Dec 28, 2022

 But what does this really mean for brands?
 Does voice search require a separate strategy?
 And if so, what does it entail?

-The usual communicative evolution begins with speech and moves on to written language.
+The evolution of communication begins with speech and moves on to written language.
 However, search engines have experienced this in reverse.

 When I ask a friend, “What would be the best smartphone for me to buy?”, they can tailor the recommendation based on my preferences.